cuckoo-network/cuckoo/packages/home/src/pages/about-us.md

 - **For AI Consumers**: Access a variety of AI apps for free, by contributing to the ecosystem or using Cuckoo Pay.
 If one app is blocked, seamlessly switch to another coordinator within the decentralized network.

 - **For App Builders/Coordinators**: Run a coordinator node, stake to join the network, and earn staking rewards.
 Reduce GPU costs, expand your customer base, assign tasks to GPU miners, validate results, and distribute payments.
-- **For GPU Miners**: Run a task node, stake to join the network, and earn staking rewards.
+- **For GPU Miners**: Run a miner node, stake to join the network, and earn staking rewards.
 Share your GPU resources, complete assigned tasks, and maintain reliable service to earn tokens.
 - **For Token Holders**: Vote for trusted coordinators or miners and earn rewards by supporting the network.

 ## Why us?